 Undergraduates are not permitted to have animals on the Trinity College campus or in any of its buildings except when a specific disability so requires (a service or therapy animal).
 That prohibition is designed to protect the health, safety, and convenience of all members of the community.
 Failure to observe that prohibition will result in the levying of disciplinary penalties and possible removal from campus housing.

-All entering students are required to submit the completed medical examination form including immunization data in order to receive housing or to register for classes.
+All entering students are required to submit the completed medical examination form including proof of completed immunization documentation to receive housing and to register for classes.

-- documentation to show protection against varicella (chicken pox) by either
+- Varicella (2 doses) OR Documentation to show protection against varicella (chicken pox) by providing one of the following:

-The Director of Health Services reserves the right to assess incoming documentation and qualify immunizations as acceptable or request additional ones.
+The medical director and the clinical lead of the Health Center reserves the right to assess incoming documentation and qualify immunizations/vaccinations as acceptable or request additional immunizations/vaccinations and documentation.

 Each traditional undergraduate student must prove they have adequate current health insurance coverage underwritten by a U.S. company before they can register for classes.
 If coverage from home does not meet the standard or there is no existing coverage, students may purchase the policy Trinity makes available.